Gilgamech/website/www/Gillogisms.md

 1. HAL 9001 certified. - 2020
 1. Harry Potter is like Agatha Christie's Scooby Doo, with no Daphne, Shaggy swapped for a teenage Dr Who, and Scooby swapped for a stalwart owl. -  2023
 1. Hatred is built from love and fear.
 (Anakin among others.) - 2021
+1. Having a stroke, but more like a rowing team than a hospital patient. - 2023
 1. Having males be aggressive means we males will conveniently be gathered in one area (or moving slowly relative to our top speed), so when females find one, they'll find a small group, increasing their chances of finding an above-average mate.
 1. Having someone to complain to - in person or online - gives you a reason to carry around your frustrations, until you can unload on them.
 And by then, all of your content slots are stuffed full of discontent.
 Without someone to complain to, the discontent quickly becomes stale and uninteresting compared to other content.
 1. Hayt, your own private Duncan Idaho.
 (If you get this joke, please join my Dune Readers Support Group for B-52s Fans.) - 2013